155th Airlift Squadron: Tennessee Air National Guard

 Re-designated: 155th Fighter Squadron, and allotted to Tennessee ANG, on 24 May 1946, extended federal recognition and activated on 3 February 1947.
 Assigned to the 118th Fighter Group at Berry Field, Nashville, flying the P-47 Thunderbolt aircraft.
 Was converted to a Tactical Reconnaissance Squadron in February 1951, being re-equipped with the RB-26 Invader.

 Was Federalized and placed on active duty, 2 March 1951, remaining at Memphis Municipal Airport.
 Released from active duty and returned to Tennessee state control, 31 December 1952.
 The unit was redesignated as a jet photo reconnaissance organization on 1 April 1956 and equipped with the RF-84 Thunderflash, the jets being received directly from the factory for use in this mission.

 Was expanded and the organization in Memphis was upgraded to a Group level on 1 April 1961, the squadron being assigned to the new 164th Military Airlift Group.
-Was realigned to becoming a strategic transport unit under Military Air Transport Service, being equipped with C-97 Stratofreighters.
-Conversion to this aircraft brought a worldwide mission with operations to such places as Europe, Japan, South America, Australia and South Vietnam.
+Was realigned to becoming a strategic transport unit under Military Air Transport Service, being equipped with C-97 Strat freighters.
+Conversion to this aircraft brought a worldwide mission with operations to such places as Europe, Japan, South America, Australia, and South Vietnam.

-During May 1966, the unit set numerous records, to include 10 round trips to Southeast Asia and 1702 flying hours in one month, all accomplished primarily dedicated part-time personnel.
+During May 1966, the unit set numerous records, to include 10 round trips to Southeast Asia and 1702 flying hours in one month, all accomplished primarily by dedicated part-time personnel.
 May 1967 brought the introduction of the C-124 Globemaster, affectionately known as "Old Shakey".
 Along with Old Shakey, the squadron's personnel performed numerous humanitarian missions as well as routine support to Military Airlift Command (MAC).

 The C-124 was given a well-deserved rest in 1974 when she was retired from military service, reluctantly giving up her berth to the C-130 Hercules.
 The C-130s were transferred to other units in April 1992 when the unit received the first of eight C-141 Starlifter aircraft.
-In 2004, the squadron retired the C-141 and began operate the C-5A Galaxy.
+In 2004, the squadron retired the C-141 and began operating the C-5A Galaxy.
 18 December 2012 the 1st C-17A of 8 arrived.